-- Planning - o Indigenous Knowledge can be used in survey area delineation in the absence of other caribou distribution data, or can be used to supplement overall caribou distribution knowledge in areas that are data deficient, or can be used to verify knowledge of caribou historical distribution (as described with Barren ground caribou in Campbell et al. 2015). - Data collection - o Community members can conduct exploratory flights to search for animals and, if telemetry relocation is being used, facilitate the distribution of collars in zones that have low levels of monitoring. - Indigenous Knowledge holders can also participate on the flights.
+- Planning - o Indigenous Knowledge can be used in survey area delineation in the absence of other caribou distribution data, or can be used to supplement overall caribou distribution knowledge in areas that are data deficient, or can be used to verify knowledge of caribou historical distribution (as described with Barren ground caribou in Campbell et al. 2015). - Data collection - o Community members can participate in reconnaissance flights to locate animals for telemetry collar deployments. - Indigenous Knowledge holders can also participate on the flights.
 Inexperienced observers can influence survey success due to missing significantly more animals than experienced observers (Gasaway et al. 1986).
 Local harvesters have extensive experience in tracking animals in the area in which a survey is being conducted, and have great insight into where caribou are likely to be.